paybyte-payment/paybyte-csharp-client-sdk/README.md

 # Getting started
-The C# SDK allowes you to accept Bitcoin payments from you C# .NET app using the SetGetGo REST API.
+The C# SDK allowes you to accept Bitcoin payments from your C# .NET app using the SetGetGo REST API.
 The SDK has been designed to act as a wrapper for all the main SetGetGo functionalities, allowing the developer to focus on the actual purchasing flow rather than on the API's implementation details.